 - Friendly, supportive and coaching environment to develop your skills and learning

-- Our offices are based on 5 acres of green land on the outskirt of Slough, our teams are working from home and we are open to flexible/remote working
+- Our offices are based on 5 acres of green land on the outskirt of Slough, our teams are working from home and we are open to flexible or remote working arrangements

 NFER is a not-for-profit organisation and an equal opportunities employer, welcoming applications from all sections of the community.

 The National Foundation for Educational Research in England and Wales.
 Head office and registered address: The Mere, Upton Park, Slough, Berkshire, SL1 2DQ